Mufu2005/SUDOKU/README.md

-This is a console based game programmed using c language just copy the code in the main.c file and paste in a C project
+This is a console based game programmed using C language just copy the code in the main.c file and paste in a C project